-Remuneration Implementation Report
+Remuneration Report

-2014 Remuneration Implementation Report (subject to advisory vote by the shareholders at the 2015 AGM)
+2015 Remuneration Report (subject to advisory vote by the shareholders at the 2016 AGM)

-This Remuneration Implementation Report (the "Report") has been compiled in accordance with The Large and Medium-sized Companies and Groups (Accounts and Reports) (Amendment) Regulations 2013 (the "Regulations").
-As required by the Regulations, the Report will be proposed for an advisory vote at the 2015 AGM.
-The approved Remuneration Policy can be found on the Company's website.
+This report has been compiled in accordance with the U.K. 'The Large and Medium-sized Companies and Groups (Accounts and Reports) (Amendments) Regulations 2013'.
+As required by the Regulations, the report will be proposed for an advisory vote at the 2016 AGM.
+The approved Remuneration Policy can be found on the Company's website at www.luxfer.com/governance/.